 Alarm companies make their money by providing monthly monitoring services for homeowners.
 As a result, they are not usually interested in helping out a homeowner who has no intention of buying their services.
 There are companies that will help homeowners and there are resources available via the internet.

 The first step is to gather basic information regarding the system make, model number and serial number.
 These are most often found on the master control panel, which is a central processing unit for a home alarm system.
 This panel is usually located in the basement, garage or closet, and often is locked.
 This panel should contain detailed information about your alarm system on the inside cover.

 Check the manufacturer's website for installer instructions.
 It is usually easy to locate basic system operation manuals written for the homeowner.
 Homeowner alarm system manuals, however, do not typically include reset instructions.
 Installation manuals can sometimes be found online for a given system.
-Use a search engine for the specific system model number to find any web resources that may be helpful for a given system.
+Use a search engine for the specific system model number to find any online resources that may be helpful for a given system.

-Disconnect the backup battery in the Main Control Panel.
+Disconnect the backup battery in the main control panel.
 Pull both leads from the battery.
 Take care: Battery leads are easily broken.

 Leave power off for a minimum of five minutes.

 Step 7: Reconnect the Battery